PROFILE

 Minister, State Development and Reform

-Ambassador to U.S.--Zhou Wenzhong
+Ambassador to the United States--Zhou Wenzhong

-Ambassador to UN--Wang Guangya
+Ambassador to the United Nations--Wang Guangya

 POLITICAL CONDITIONS